open-stage/blender-dmx-web/content/docs/Laser.md

 ## Add laser

 Add a Laser fixture by using the `Add Fixture` menu.
-BlenderDMX comes with a default Laser included.
+BlenderDMX Addon comes with a default Laser included.
 It is useful to uncheck `Add Target`:

 ![image](../media/01_add_laser.png)